Search products

 A calmer starting page for visitors who know the words but still do not feel confident with the browsing order.

-A narrower landing page for sneaker-first searchers who do not need a general overview before they click through.
+A narrower landing page for sneaker-first visitors who do not need a general overview before they click through.

 A practical read for visitors who are not looking for one item, but still want a cleaner clothing-first browsing path.